-If a student becomes a serious discipline problem because he/she is insubordinate or disorderly, or because his/her physical or mental condition endangers the health, safety, or morals of him/herself or of other minors, he/she will be suspended from school for one to five days by the Principal.
+If a student's behavior endangers the health, safety, or morals of themselves or of other minors, or significantly disrupts the orderly operation of the school, they may be suspended from school for one to five days by the Principal.
 Repeated referrals for offenses, which individually might be considered to be minor (as outlined throughout this section and in the Appendix), may also result in a suspension from school.
 During the period of suspension, suspended students are not to be on school grounds or attend any after school or evening school functions, on or off the Westhill High School campus.
 In all situations that result in a student's suspension from school, the student's parent or guardian will be notified in accordance with the rules set forth in Article IX of this Code.